MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/New-Alias.md

 ### Example 2: Create a read-only alias for a cmdlet

 ```
-New-Alias -Name "W" -Value Get-WmiObject -Description "quick wmi alias" -Option ReadOnly
+New-Alias -Name "C" -Value Get-ChildItem -Description "quick gci alias" -Option ReadOnly
-Get-Alias -Name "W" | Format-List *
+Get-Alias -Name "C" | Format-List *
 ```

-This command creates an alias named `$W` to represent the `Get-WmiObject` cmdlet.
+This command creates an alias named `C` to represent the `Get-ChildItem` cmdlet.
 It creates a description, quick wmi alias, for the alias and makes it read-only.
 The last line of the command uses `Get-Alias` to get the new alias and pipes it to Format-List to display all of the information about it.